ethereum-node/merchantApi/README.md

 }
 ```

 The Ownbit Platform expects a plain string: "SUCCESS" as the response.
-If the response is not SUCCESS, the platform will continuously to call in specific time gap, until it fails after 10 times.
+If the response is not SUCCESS, the platform will continuously to call in specific time gap (30 secs, 1 min, 2 mins, 5 mins, 30 mins, 2 hours, 6 hours, 1 day), until it fails after 8 times.
 Example response:

 ```
 SUCCESS